FailAcademy/learning/wdp-vancouver/_lessons/week-03/04-sass.md

 - Apply SASS language skills to writing SASS for responsive websites.
 - Install SASS locally and compile it into plain vanilla CSS.
 - Create and use source maps to assist with SASS debugging.
-- Distinguish between different CSS preprocessor such as SASS, SCSS, and Less.
+- Distinguish between different CSS preprocessor such as SASS, SCSS, and LESS.

 ---